 All parents are regularly called upon when repairs or other manual work are due in the kindergarten and of course also when it comes to organizing the joint kindergarten parties.
 Carpools are organized, and in case of illness of the teachers the parents help out in the groups.

-There are also a number of working groups in which parents are responsible for larger tasks, e.g. organising the lunch group, gardening, shopping, the library or the kindergarten newspaper.
+There are also a number of working groups in which parents are responsible for larger tasks, e.g. recycling, gardening, shopping or the library.

 In order to expand the offer for the children, the parents organize various courses in the afternoon, such as swimming, gymnastics, skiing, creative courses, etc..